Partner

 • Good Governance: Has the IRS Usurped the Business Judgment of Tax Exempt Organizations in the Name of Transparency and Accountability?, 79 UMKC L. Rev. 163 (Fall 2010).

-Karen’s practice focuses on First Amendment litigation and regulatory law in the areas of charitable, political and commercial speech.
-She represents nonprofit and commercial entities within the fundraising, advertising and marketing communities, including state attorney general investigations, Federal Trade Commission investigations, IRS audits, multi-state investigations, civil rights litigation and appellate practice in federal and state courts.
+Karen’s practice focuses on First Amendment litigation and regulatory law in the areas of charitable, political, and religious speech.
+She regularly represents nonprofit and commercial entities engaged in charitable fundraising in public policy matters, civil rights litigation, and appellate practice in federal and state courts.
+Karen also oversees federal trademark litigation, state attorney general investigations, multi-state investigations, Federal Trade Commission investigations, congressional investigations or inquiries, and IRS examinations through appeals.

 In 2019 and 2020, Karen successfully represented nonprofit and commercial organizations in federal trademark matters in federal district court and before the USPTO’s Trademark Trial and Appeal Board.